Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

-In the Text-to-SVG task (\cref{fig:qualitative}a), optimization-based methods like VectorFusion and SVGDreamer suffer from excessively long inference times and tend to generate messy, overlapping paths.
-This results in poor editability and disorganized layering, as seen in the chaotic background of the ``naval officer''.
-In contrast, our method generates compact, topologically clean primitives, maintaining high visual quality and standard SVG structure.
-Compared to autoregressive baselines like OmniSVG and InternSVG, our model demonstrates superior semantic alignment.
-For example, in the ``laptop screen'', baselines often produce distorted faces or glitches, whereas our method generates clear details.

-In the Image-to-SVG reconstruction (\cref{fig:qualitative}b), optimization methods like DiffVG and LIVE, while capturing pixel-level details, often resort to thousands of tiny paths to overfit the raster image, sacrificing the semantic editability of vector graphics.
-Blind autoregressive models (\eg, OmniSVG) struggle to capture internal structures (\eg, the lens details in the ``flashlight'' example).
-Our model strikes a balance, faithfully reconstructing both geometry and highlighting effects while maintaining a clean, editable rendering suitable for design workflows.
+\cref{fig:qualitative} compares our Render-in-the-Loop against representative optimization-based (\eg, VectorFusion~\cite{vectorfusion_jain_2023}, DiffVG~\cite{diffvg_li_2020}) and autoregressive (\eg, OmniSVG~\cite{omnisvg_yang_2025}, InternSVG~\cite{wang2025internsvg}) baselines.
+In Text-to-SVG (\cref{fig:qualitative}a), optimization-based methods produce messy, overlapping paths with poor editability (\eg, the chaotic background of the ``naval officer''), while autoregressive baselines often yield distorted details (\eg, glitched faces in the ``laptop screen'').
+In contrast, our method generates compact, topologically clean primitives with superior semantic alignment.
+In Image-to-SVG (\cref{fig:qualitative}b), DiffVG and LIVE overfit the raster image with thousands of tiny paths, sacrificing editability, whereas blind autoregressive models miss internal structures (\eg, the ``flashlight'' lens).
+Our model faithfully reconstructs geometry while keeping a clean, editable result suitable for design workflows.

-\paragraph{Fine-grained Instruction Following.} \cref{fig:instruction_follow} illustrates our model's fine-grained instruction-following ability.
-For prompts such as ``a pink camera with blue accents'' and ``a blue t-shirt with two yellow buttons'', the generated SVGs preserve the requested attribute–object bindings.
-In other words, the model places each attribute on the intended part and keeps this assignment stable throughout the drawing process.
-Additionally, \cref{fig:gallery} showcases a diverse gallery of SVG generations, demonstrating our model's versatility across a wide variety of subjects.
+\paragraph{Fine-grained Instruction Following.} Our model also exhibits strong fine-grained instruction-following ability.
+For prompts such as ``a pink camera with blue accents'' and ``a blue t-shirt with two yellow buttons'', the generated SVGs preserve the requested attribute–object bindings: the model places each attribute on the intended part and keeps this assignment stable throughout the drawing process.
+We provide qualitative instruction-following examples, together with an extended gallery of diverse generations that demonstrates our model's versatility across a wide variety of subjects, in the supplementary material.